AGTTeam/MonoPriData/patch_readme.txt

 While the patch has been extensively tested and has no known gameplay bugs, there are some minor issues retained from the original version of the game.

 TILE EDGES
-Sometimes image tiles seem to be rendered 1px off, leaving small gaps in the character sprites.
+When emulating the game, image tiles sometimes seem to be rendered 1px off, leaving small gaps in the character sprites.
 This occurs even with 1x Internal Resolution and Anisotropic Filtering / Anti-aliasing off.
-This is due to various texture interpolation issues on Dolphin and does not happen on original hardware.
+This is due to various texture interpolation issues on Dolphin and does not happen on real hardware.

 FONT ISSUES
 The black stroke surrounding the text is sometimes cut off.
 This happens with the original game and on real hardware, but is more noticeable in the patch due to the sharpness of English letters.
 It should not affect the legibility of the text.